haansu/split/README.md

 # Split

 This game is "inspired", for lack of a better, term from games like jezz ball and other games like it from when I was a kid.
+If you cover over 85% of the space you win, but if you touch a splitting pipe while it's building, you lose.

 <h3> Screenshots: </h3>